 This is now the only secondary school in England to be dedicated to Our Lady of Walsingham and it has met with the enthusiastic approval of Bishop Philip Egan of Portsmouth (who was enthroned of the Feast of Our Lady of Walsingham, 2012), Mgr.
 Keith Newton (Ordinariate of Our Lady of Walsingham) and Mgr.
 John Armitage (Custodian of the Basilica at Walsingham).

 The Island has a strong and historic affiliation with Our Lady, the Mother of God.
-Not only is this school dedicated to Our Lady, but also the abbey of Quarr (present and Medieval), as well as its largest Catholic church, that of St. Mary’s in Ryde High Street, – the first church in England to be dedicated to the Sorrowful and Immaculate Heart of Mary (picture – left).
+Not only is this school dedicated to Our Lady, but also the abbey of Quarr (present and Medieval), as well as its largest Catholic church, that of St. Mary’s in Ryde High Street, – the first church in England to be dedicated to the Sorrowful and Immaculate Heart of Mary (picture – below).

 In addition, we remember that the first Christian church on the Island, founded by St. Wilfrid in A.D 686, at Brading, is dedicated to St. Mary the Virgin; and the first (Post Reformation) monastic institution established on the Island in 1866, namely, the Dominican Priory at Carisbrooke, was dedicated to Our Lady of Reparation and St. Dominic.
 This Marian title emphasises that this foundation was a small act of reparation for the destruction of the Medieval shrine at Walsingham 327 years earlier.